LukasUNCW/Solar-Activity-and-Geomagnetic-Forecasting/README.md

 ### 4. Model Comparison
 All three approaches are compared on forecasting accuracy (test set) and in-sample fit (train set), with discussion of why results differ across methods.

+See [report/finalreport.md](report/finalreport.md) for the full written report including all plots, model equations, and results.

 ## Data Sources

 - [WDC-SILSO Sunspot Number Data](https://www.sidc.be/silso/datafiles) — Royal Observatory of Belgium